tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

 The fact that we are all going to die is a big reason you might want to get your spiritual portrait!

+These images also offer insight into your personality and how you relate to other people, both real and fictional.

+Spiritual portraits can

-#### Death - Yours and Mine
+## Death - Yours and Mine

 If **you** die without getting your spiritual portrait, no one will ever know what it looks like.